madrobby/zepto/CONTRIBUTING.md

   to code.
 * Please talk to the maintainers (@madrobby and @mislav) first if you want to write a plugin, those are better kept in their own repositories.
 * Fix only ONE thing or have only ONE feature in your pull request.
-If you have multiple unrelated code updatates, please submit a seperate pull request for each one.
+If you have multiple unrelated code updates, please submit a separate pull request for each one.
 * **Your pull request must be written in English and be accompanied by a detailed description**, ideally something we can use as documentation.
   If you're not fluent in English, try your best and let us know so we'll help!